About Us

 Ricardo Lamour • Administrator

-Founder - Bout du Monde
+Founder of Bout du Monde

 Territorial partnerships advisor - Montréal City,